-Merrell’s Strong Kids is a social and emotional learning curricula, developed under the direction of the late Kenneth W. Merrell, PhD and with his research group at the University of Oregon, the Oregon Resiliency Project (ORP).
-Given the alarming rates of childhood mental health problems and subsequent poor access to services, the focus on addressing mental health problems has shifted from treating disease to primary prevention and building strength.
+Merrell’s Strong Kids is a social and emotional learning curriculum, developed under the direction of the late Kenneth W. Merrell, PhD and with his research group at the University of Oregon, the Oregon Resiliency Project (ORP).
+Given the alarming rates of childhood mental health problems and subsequent poor access to services, this program focuses on primary prevention and early intervention.

-Now in it’s 2nd edition, the curricula offers an easy-to-use, low cost, and practical approach to teaching students skills that can build resilience.
-Content is based on a cognitive-behavioral approach, using evidence-based instruction, and an opportunity to infuse relateable examples for your students.
+Now in it’s 2nd edition, Merrell’s Strong Kids an easy-to-use, low cost, and practical approach to teaching students skills that can build resilience.
+Content is based on a cognitive-behavioral approach, using evidence-based instruction, and an opportunity to infuse everyday examples for your students.
 Ten to 12 lessons focus on identifying emotions in self and others, managing emotions, empathy and perspective taking, stress management, managing anger, setting goals, healthy living strategies, and solving interpersonal problems.
-Brief mindfulness practices are also an optional approach to preparing students for each lesson.
+Brief mindfulness practices are also an optional strategy to preparing students for each lesson.

 - Merrell’s Strong Start PreK